hack3rs.ca network-security

 1. What Vulnerability Management Tools Actually Provide

-OpenVAS / Greenbone CE helps defenders identify potential vulnerabilities, misconfigurations, and exposed services through recurring scans.
-It provides a structured way to move from “we should scan” to a repeatable vulnerability management process.
+OpenVAS and Greenbone CE surface likely vulnerabilities and misconfigurations through recurring scans and provide a structured way to move from “we should probably scan things” to a repeatable process with triage, ownership, and remediation.

 2. Credentialed vs Unauthenticated Scans in Practice